Gadzhovski/CLI_Network_Distributed_Systems/README.md

 - **Bad Word Checker**: Ensures appropriate language by checking for any inappropriate words in messages.
 - **History Writer**: Records all broadcast messages for future reference.

-## Contributors
-- Radoslav Gadzhovski
-- Petya Petrov
-- Ivaylo Yordanov
-- Antony Clark

-## Credits
-Project developed as part of coursework for the University of Greenwich.

 ## License
 This project is licensed under the MIT License.
 For more details, see the LICENSE file.